opvia/product-challenge/README.md

 2. We have a prettier config to help you format your code better, but please add eslint if you wish.
 3. Also feel free to restructure the code base to make it better and add missing types wherever you see fit to gain some brownie points. 🎉
 4. Take your time to complete the 'Opvia product problem' below.
 It's up to you how you go about this!
-5. Invite _hfmw_ and _jrans_ to your own repo with your solution when you're done
+5. Invite _jrans_ and _OliverWales_ to your own repo with your solution when you're done

 ## Opvia product problem